Empirical priors for prediction in sparse high-dimensional linear regression: Asymptotic properties

 The conditions here are different from those in \citet{jiang2007} and \citet{dunson.compreg.2015}, but it may help to compare the rates obtained.
 Note that, beyond sparsity, no assumptions are made in Theorem~\ref{thm:hellinger.rate} above on the magnitude of $\beta^\star$, whereas the latter two papers assume $\|\beta^\star\|_1 = O(1)$ which requires either (a)~$s^\star$ grows slowly and non-zero signals vanish slowly, or (b)~$s^\star$ grows not-so-slowly and the non-zero signals vanish rapidly.
 The more realistic case is (a), so suppose $s^\star \asymp (\log n)^k$ for some $k > 0$.
 If $p$ is polynomial in $n$, i.e., $p \asymp n^K$ for any $K > 0$, then we have

 which is nearly the parametric root-$n$ rate.
 And if $p$ is sub-exponential in $n$, i.e., if $\log p \asymp n^r$ for $r \in (0,1)$, then $\eps_n$ is $n^{-(1-r)/2}$ modulo logarithmic terms which, again, is close to the parametric rate when $r$ is small.
-In any case, if the analogy between the sparse normal means problem and the regression problem considered here holds up in the context of prediction, the minimax rate results in \citet{mukherjee.johnstone.2015} suggest that we cannot improve on the rate $\eps_n$ identified in Theorem~\ref{thm:hellinger.rate}.
-Of course, the familiar ``$s^\star \log(p / s^\star)$'' posterior concentration rate in terms of $\|X(\beta-\beta^\star\|$ has been established for other models, such as horseshoe \citep[e.g.,][]{ghosh.chakrabarti.shrink, pas.szabo.vaart.rate, pas.kleijn.vaart.2014}, so the result in Theorem~\ref{thm:hellinger.rate} would apply for these models as well.
+In any case, if the analogy between the sparse normal means problem and the regression problem considered here holds up in the context of prediction, the minimax rate results in \citet{mukherjee.johnstone.2015} suggest that the rate $\eps_n$ in Theorem~\ref{thm:hellinger.rate} cannot be significantly improved.
+Of course, posterior concentration rates in terms of $\|X(\beta-\beta^\star)\|$ have been established for other models, such as horseshoe \citep[e.g.,][]{ghosh.chakrabarti.shrink, pas.szabo.vaart.rate, pas.kleijn.vaart.2014}, so results like that in Theorem~\ref{thm:hellinger.rate} would apply for those methods as well.